jaredpalmer/after.js/README.md

 ## Code Splitting

-After,js lets you easily define lazy-loaded or code-split routes in your `_routes.js` file.
+After.js lets you easily define lazy-loaded or code-split routes in your `_routes.js` file.
 To do this, you'll need to modify the relevant route's `component` definition like so:

 ```js
 // ./src/_routes.js